CivicTechWR/WRvotes/docs/issues/housing.md

 The Region is also the upper-tier planning authority, meaning it sets rules about how land can be developed through the **Regional Official Plan**.
-This document guides where growth goes — whether outward into greenfield areas or inward through intensification of existing neighbourhoods.
+This document guides where growth goes, either outward into greenfield areas or inward through intensification of existing neighbourhoods.

 ### What do area municipalities do on housing?